isadora-6th/HC12Driver/ReadMe.md

 # HC-12 Driver library

 This library was made to surely configure HC-12 module on the go and use it without bothering about `Serial + Set_Pin` state.
-Made because local solution (R8) had problems with portability and reliability.
+Made because local solution had problems with portability and reliability.
 Also large testing expected for this library.
-(Like using all set_configures and recheck all state change failure causes).

 Target framework:
 - `Arduino Framework`